jow-/ucode/tutorials/02-syntax.md

 Variable names must start with a letter or an underscore and may only contain the characters `A`..`Z`, `a`..`z`, `0`..`9` or `_`.
-By prefixing a variable name with the keyword `let`, it is declared in the local block scope only and not visible outside anymore.
+By prefixing a variable name with the keyword `let`, it is declared in the local block scope only and not visible outside any more.

 Variables may also be declared using the `const` keyword.
 Such variables follow the same scoping rules as `let` declared ones but they cannot be modified after